pedroelbanquero/functional_information_conjecture/README.md

   EX [1,2,3,4,1,2,3,4]

-- the structure modifies their spacing phenotype information, is where the real invention happends
+- the system modifies their spacing phenotype information, is where the real invention happends

   EX [1,2,3,4,5,1,2,3,4,5,6,1,2,3,4,5,6,7]

-- the system

 ## A real way to encode functions